okwilkins/h8s/talos/README.md

 {"id":"ed036d0640097a4e7af413ee089851a12963cd2e2e1715f8866d551d17c2ec62"}
 ```

-This ID can then be used in the [machine config patch](machine_configs/controlplane-worker-1.yaml):
+This ID can then be used in each of the [machine config patch](machine_configs/controlplane-worker-1.yaml):

 ```yaml
 machine: